 Napoli’s Osimhen knows how to hurt opponents when in the box - Cannavaro

+Napoli’s Osimhen knows how to hurt opponents in the box - Cannavaro

-Former Italy defender Fabio Cannavaro has labelled Napoli forward Victor Osimhen as deadly and one who knows how to hurt opponents.
+Former Italy defender Fabio Cannavaro has labelled Napoli forward Victor Osimhen as deadly.

-The 22-year-old Super Eagle is having a good run of form with the Partenopei and out of six appearances in Serie A, he has managed to score four goals against Udinese, Sampdoria (2), and Cagliari.
+The 22-year-old Super Eagle is having a good run of form with the Partenopei and out of six appearances in Serie A, he has managed to score four goals.
+These strikes came against Udinese, Sampdoria (2), and Cagliari.

 Cannavaro, who currently is the manager of Chinese club Guangzhou, believes Napoli have what it takes to win the Scudetto this season but singled out Osimhen for praise.